Summer & Cinnamon

 Trying to do everything the day of.
 You will be exhausted, you will rush, and the food will suffer.
 Everything that can be made ahead, should be made ahead.
 The day of a party should be: warm things up, set things out, and enjoy your own party.

-This is your complete party food quantity calculator hub — every portion guide and serving chart on Summer & Cinnamon, organized by food type and event.
+Every portion guide and serving chart on Summer & Cinnamon, organized by food type and event.
+Each one includes a calculator scaled to your guest count.

 By food type